 These wheat ladoo make for a good sweet snack for kids as well as for the whole family.
 Easy and quick to prepare delicious ladoo made with whole wheat flour, sugar and ghee.

-This creamy seviyan kheer is a North Indian sweet made with wheat vermicelli, milk, sugar, dry fruits and flavored with spices.
-This incredibly easy recipe of semiya kheer comes together in 20 minutes and makes for an excellent dessert or sweet.
+Seviyan Kheer, also known as Vermicelli Kheer, is a creamy North Indian sweet made with wheat vermicelli, milk, sugar, nuts, and dry fruits, flavored with cardamom.
+This easy dessert comes together in about 20 minutes and can be served warm or chilled.

 Badam Halwa is a rich, luxurious and popular South Indian style delicious halwa made with blanched almonds, ghee and sugar.
 This recipe gives you one of best Almond Halwa that you can make.